dmitrymatio/setupReactDocs/docs/customization.md

 This step is not very important, but it will be best if you want to keep your folder looks clean.

-Open your Vscode "Terminal" and start typing.
+Open your VSCode "Terminal" and start typing.

 ```bash
 $ mkdir App